225th Brigade Support Battalion

-The 225th CSB was originally activated on 10 February 1971 in Vietnam to provide direct support to the 2nd Brigade, 25th Infantry Division.
-After only a few months in Vietnam, the 2nd Brigade returned to Hawaii and the 225th Combat Support Battalion was deactivated and the unit was not yet authorized distinctive unit colors or motto.
+The 225th Brigade Support Battalion traces its lineage to the 225th Combat Support Battalion, which was originally activated on 10 February 1971 in the Republic of Vietnam to provide direct support to the 2nd Brigade, 25th Infantry Division.
+Shortly after activation, the 2nd Brigade returned to Hawaiʻi and the battalion was deactivated before distinctive unit colors or a motto were officially authorized.

-Almost a generation later Charlie Company, 25th Medical Battalion; Bravo Company, 725th Main Support Battalion; and the 2nd Forward Support Coordinator Staff, HHC, DISCOM were task-organized into the 225th Forward Support Battalion (Provisional).
-The units trained and deployed with the 2nd (Warrior) Brigade for JRTC 91-5 in Fort Chaffee, Arkansas before activation in the DISCOM, 25th Infantry Division (Light) along with other newly reorganized battalions.
+The battalion was later reestablished during the Army’s reorganization into modular support formations.
+Charlie Company, 25th Medical Battalion; Bravo Company, 725th Main Support Battalion; and the 2nd Forward Support Coordinator Staff, HHC, DISCOM were task-organized into the provisional 225th Forward Support Battalion.
+The unit trained with the 2nd Brigade, 25th Infantry Division during JRTC Rotation 91-5 at Fort Chaffee, Arkansas, before officially activating on 17 May 1991 as part of DISCOM, 25th Infantry Division (Light).